Donald Trump launched his presidential campaign in June 2015 with a vulgar attack on the nature of a group of people:

 What someone like Trump needs to show is that maintaining current law does the most good for the most people, whether the most native-born citizens or (if you believe in the brotherhood of man) the most legal and illegal people alike.
 We’ve seen how amnesty can be a benefit to the native-born.
 One can argue amnesty is unfair to those who waited to enter legally, but what’s most fair is not always what’s most moral (think of students who receive more attention than others because they most need help).
 Amnesty does very little harm to current or future legal immigrants.
 There may be frustration, anger, a sense of unfairness.
 But the harm of deportation to poorer, more violent nations is far greater.
 The harm of tearing families apart is greater.
 The harm of casting children away from the only home they can remember is greater.
 The harm of not being allowed to vote or have the full protection of a citizen is greater, because that’s how oppression so easily takes root: make and keep victims powerless.
 The harm of discrimination because undocumented persons are the “other” and not “real Americans” is greater.
 The harm of continued exploitation of undocumented workers is greater.
 And so on.

-These are innocent families escaping dire poverty, joblessness, drug wars, and gang violence throughout Central America.
+These are innocent families escaping dire poverty, joblessness, drug wars, and gang violence throughout Central and South America.
 In the U.S., illegal workers often face dismal pay, harsh working conditions, and an inability to organize and unionize to improve their position.
 They are not entitled to a minimum wage, nor benefits, nor overtime, nor child labor protections, nor in most states injury compensation.
 We saw children as young as 13 working in an Iowa meatpacking plant, and beaten and bruised adults working 17-hour days.
 Undocumented persons live in fear of being caught, when an ethical society would lend a helping hand and make them feel welcome.
-Hispanics as a whole suffer from police profiling and mistreatment from bigoted citizens because they are thought to be illegal immigrants.
+Hispanics as a whole suffer from police profiling and mistreatment from bigoted citizens (including harassment and violence) because they are thought to be illegal immigrants.
 Where is our empathy, our compassion?